 Joan Mitchell earned her doctorate in Curriculum and Instruction in Secondary English from the University of Alabama and currently serves as an adjunct professor of English Education at Wake Forest University.
 After completing her MAEd in English Education at Wake Forest, she taught a diverse group of North Carolina and Colorado students in courses ranging from regular English 9 to AP Literature.
 Her research focus is the pedagogy of revision and its impact on student writing.
 She is co-author of the English Education textbook Bridging English and a regular presenter at both NCTE’s and the North Carolina English Teachers Association’s annual conferences.
 Her presentations and articles have examined topics such as mentoring pre-service teachers, examining inequities in students’ opportunity to learn, embracing Young Adult literature, and revitalizing nonfiction in the classroom.

 Elizabeth Norfleet (’85) is a magazine editor, cookbook editor and writer, and regional critic on food and home style.
 She has collaborated with the North Carolina Museum of Art and with artist Bob Timberlake.

 Ed Southern (’94) worked at the Reynolda House Museum of American Art before working for a major bookselling chain for which he opened the company’s first London store on Oxford Street.
 Shortly after he served as Sales Director for John F. Blair, Publisher.
 Today, Ed is the Executive Director of the North Carolina Writers Network.
 His much-praised collection of short stories is Parlous Angels.

 Erica Still is an Assistant Professor of English at WFU.
 Her areas of interest are African American Literature, Trauma Studies, Religion and Literature, and Critical Theory.
-Past courses she has taught include “We Got Next: Contemporary African American Fiction” and “Making Memories.”
+Past courses she has taught include “We Got Next: Contemporary Africa American Fiction” and “Making Memories.”